LuaMobile/octopus/README.md

 1. Open up a shell prompt
 2. Navigate to directory containing octopus.lua
-3. Run: $ lua5.1 example.server_http.lua start
+3. Run: $ luajit example.server_http.lua start

-Make sure that the Lua intepreter is in your PATH or you will have to type the full path to the Lua interpeter e.g. /path/to/lua5.1 octopus.lua
+Make sure that the Lua intepreter is in your PATH or you will have to type the full path to the Lua interpeter e.g. /path/to/luajit octopus.lua

 The server runs by default on port 80 and can be accessed in a web browser with http://localhost